drmhse/sso/README.md

     cd api
     cp .env.example .env
     ```
     Populate the `.env` file with the necessary secrets for JWT, OAuth providers, and Stripe.
+A crucial variable is `PLATFORM_OWNER_EMAIL`, which automatically grants super-admin privileges to the specified user upon their first login.

 3.  **Build and Run the Backend API**
     Using Docker Compose is the recommended method as it encapsulates the environment.
+From the `sso/api` directory:
     ```bash
-    # From the sso/api directory
     docker-compose up --build -d
     ```
     The API will be available at `http://localhost:3000`.
 Database migrations are applied automatically on startup.